xufengduan/MacBehaviour/README.md

 ### 3\.
 Experiment design:

 "MacBehaviour" can implement an experiment in two types of designs.
-A multiple-trials-per-run design resembles typical psychological experiments, where a human participant encounters multiple trials in an experiment.
+**1) multiple-trials-per-run design** resembles typical psychological experiments, where a human participant encounters multiple trials in an experiment.
 Here, you present multiple experimental trials, one by one, to an LLM in a single conversation.
 Note that earlier input and output will serve as the context for a current trial.
-In a one-trial-per-run design, you only present a single trial of prompt and stimulus to an LLM in a conversation, and you present another trial in a new conversation.
+**2) one-trial-per-run design**, you only present a single trial of prompt and stimulus to an LLM in a conversation, and you present another trial in a new conversation.

 To illustrate these designs and how to construct the experimental stimuli, we next use a demo experiment.
 Cassidy et al. (1999) showed that speakers of English can infer the gender of novel personal names from phonology.
 In particular, when asked to complete a sentence fragment (e.g., *After Corlak/Corla went to bed …*), people tend to use a masculine pronoun for names ending in a closed syllable (e.g., *Corlak*) but a feminine pronoun for those ending in an open syllable (e.g., *Corla*).
 Cai et al. (2023) replicated the experiment with ChatGPT and Vicuna and obtained a similar phonology-gender association in these LLMs.
 In the following parts, we show how to use the "MacBehaviour" package, using this experiment as an example.
 Following Cai et al. (2023), in our demo, we ask an LLM to complete sentence fragments and observe how the model refers to the novel personal name (e.g., using masculine pronouns such as *he/him/his* or feminine ones such as *she/her/hers*).

+1. **multiple-trials-per-run design**,
-1. In the **multiple-trials-per-run design**,Before using this package, users should prepare one Excel file/data frame containing the experimental stimuli and other information for experiment design (see Table 3).
+Before using this package, users should prepare one Excel file/data frame containing the experimental stimuli and other information for experiment design (see Table 3).
 The Excel file/data frame should exhibit a structured format, defining columns for "Run", "Item", "Condition", and "Prompt", with each row standing for a unique stimulus (see Table 3 for a description of these terms and Table 4 for an example).
 This organization is pivotal for keeping the integrity of the experimental design, ensuring each stimulus is correctly identified and presented as your experiment design during the experiment.

    **Table 3**.
 The data frame structure